CCCSBuffet/pk_1810_practice/README.md

 I used the features of `iomanip` to space out the animating asterisk.

 `cinttypes` contains aliases for integer types that are unambiguous.
 That is, when you say `int`, how big is it?
 Depends.
-Using `cinttypes` you can declare (examples, not complete):
+Using `cinttypes` you can declare:

 | type | meaning | without cinttypes |
 | ---- | ------- | ----------------- |